Defective Medical Devices

 Negligent parties may potentially face civil lawsuits and criminal prosecution.
 The government may use its seizure and injunction powers to protect the public from dangerous products.

-Compensatory Damages for Victims of Defective Medical Devices in Miami, Ft.
-Lauderdale, Palm Beach and Throughout Florida
+Compensatory Damages for Victims of Defective Medical Devices

 If you were injured by a defective medical device, you may potentially pursue compensation for past, present and future medical, hospital and rehabilitative expenses arising from the injury.
 Other damages may include pain and suffering, loss of enjoyment of life, lost income, lost future income, and more.
-Every case is unique and depends on its circumstances.
+Every case is unique and depends on its facts.

 You can reach Miami Personal Injury Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at [email protected].